forceedge/Fandist.Api.Wrapper/README.md

 For this example I am starting with a simple express application in node.
 This application has a signup, a login and a logout.
 The first step is to register your application with fandi.st.
 Once you have created a fandi.st account and your app has been registered be sure to take a copy of your **app_key** and **app_secret**.

 Once you have these you will need to install [request](https://github.com/request/request) from npm to handle the request object when logging in and out of fandist.
-In your terminal window type....

 ```bash
 $ npm install request --save
 ```